essoen/essoen.github.io/content/blog/2021/02-27-solving-complex-problems.md

  ### Bring in people, iterate over the whole problem
 The recipe for building business agility seems to be the same as for building software agility.
 One could even argue that they are the exact same thing.
 And, it seems clear that the path to making value faster, is through solving the complex problems faster.
-This is, in turn, making sure that one has knowledge in the team that can adress the whole problem.
+This is, in turn, making sure that one has knowledge in the team that can address the whole problem.

 We need to stop placing "a representative for the business" as a Product Owner in the development team.
 This goes for design, UX and marketing as well, and all the other areas we miss.
 Creating flow is making sure our problems are solved fast, and the problems are about more than software.
 Building organizations without silos is hard. [^3] Can we come together, and try harder?

 [^1]: As defined in the [Cynefin Framework](https://en.wikipedia.org/wiki/Cynefin_framework)
-[^3]: Reserach tells us that it is really hard to build cross-functionl teams.
+[^3]: Research tells us that it is really hard to build cross-functionl teams.
 Or it tells us that doing it in just a part of the business is hard. https://hbr.org/2015/06/75-of-cross-functional-teams-are-dysfunctional
 [^4]: A nickname for an organization based on [feature teams](https://svpg.com/product-vs-feature-teams/)